Vision (How we envision our future)

 Values (Why we are passionate about our Mission)

 The Ohio School Resource Officers Association (OSROA) believes that the presence of a properly trained School Resource Officer within a school provides a first line of defense against violence, fosters communication/partnerships between educators, law enforcement, students and parents, and ensures safer and more productive school communities in Ohio.

 - Continually monitor SRO duties, current trends and school-based law to identify, develop and provide training and/or resources on school-based law enforcement/safe school topics.

-1. Advocate for School Resource Officers (SROs) and school safety.
+- Advocate for SROs and school safety.

-It can enhance a school's capacity to address its safety and security concerns.
-When problems do arise, SROs can intervene quickly to address what is taking place.
+An SRO program is a "promising" strategy because it enables communities and schools to address school violence with both prevention and intervention techniques.
+Having an SRO on a school campus can deter problem situations from arising and can enhance a school's capacity to address its safety and security concerns.
+When problems do arise, SROs can intervene quickly to address the situation.
 SROs can contribute to safe school planning efforts and offer their schools a resource to turn to when emergencies occur.